-One of the core services that First Call Restoration offers to residents in Poughkeepsie, Hopewell Junction, and Newburgh areas is fire and smoke restoration.
+One of the core services that First Call Restoration offers to residents in Southeast New York is fire and smoke restoration.

 Our team has helped many home and business owners restore their properties after experiencing a fire or smoke event.

 First Call Restoration has so many satisfied customers because we truly care and empathize with them.

 One of our core goals is to educate our customers.
 The purpose of this article is to provide you with stats on fire and most importantly tips to prevent them.
 We will always be there for you if you need us to restore your home or business after a fire, but we would rather help you prevent a future fire.

 Experts at fire and smoke restoration in your home or office